johnprovazek/asteroids/README.md

 ## Bugs & Improvements

 - Display "Not optimized for mobile devices" on iPad.
-- Fix streched font on iPad
+- Fix stretched font on iPad
 - Test on small monitor, TV will likely be bigger than screen and be cut off.
+- Use a linter and a style guide

 ## Device Tests